multivendorx/woocommerce-product-stock-alert/readme.txt

 📧 **Mail Sent Status [PRO]**: Admins can easily track which users have received notification emails and identify users who have unsubscribed from receiving in-stock notifications, ensuring efficient communication management.

-🔒 **ReCAPTCHA Central [PRO]**: ReCAPTCHA ensures only genuine subscribers, improving data accuracy and targeted notifications.
+🔒 **ReCaptcha Central [PRO]**: ReCaptcha   ensures only genuine subscribers, improving data accuracy and targeted notifications.
 ReCAPTCHA settings are essential for out-of-stock notifications to maintain data quality, prevent spam, enhance security, and ensure compliance with relevant regulations.

 📊 **Inventory Manager [PRO]**: Efficiently manage your inventory with a dedicated dashboard showcasing comprehensive product lists.
 Admins can perform quick in-line edits, updating stock, SKUs, and more for streamlined inventory control.